aysel2002/PlanIt_EventPortal/README.md

 <img src="https://github.com/aysel2002/PlanIt_EventPortal/blob/backend/files/website_Login.jpeg" width="80%" height="80%">

-To start creating a Event Portal System in Django, makes sure that you have PyCharm Professional IDE Installed in your computer.

 ### Admin Features of Event Portal System in Django
 * Login and Logout – By default the admin need to login first to access the system and also the admin can logout.